tommycross/tombay/README.md

 ## Project Structure

-The project follows a typical .NET Core WebAPI structure with controllers, services, models, and data access layers.
+The project follows part of a typical .NET Core WebAPI structure with controllers, services, models, and a mock data store.
 Below is an overview of the key directories and files:

 ```
 - TomBayAPI